hpcaitech/ColossalAI/applications/ColossalChat/README.md

 #### Step 2: Preprocessing
 Once you have collected your SFT dataset, you will need to preprocess it.
 This involves four steps: data cleaning, data deduplication, formatting and tokenization.
 In this section, we will focus on formatting and tokenization.

 In this code, we provide a flexible way for users to set the conversation template for formatting chat data using Huggingface's newest feature--- chat template.
-Please follow the guide in [this document](./examples/README.md) on how to format and tokenize data.
+Please follow the [example guideline](./examples/README.md) on how to format and tokenize data.

 #### Step 3: Training
 Choose a suitable model architecture for your task.
 Note that your model should be compatible with the tokenizer that you used to tokenize the SFT dataset.
 You can run [train_sft.sh](./examples/training_scripts/train_sft.sh) to start a supervised instructs fine-tuning.
 More details can be found in [./example/README.md](./examples/README.md).